Review: Fat busting at Marlow Face + Body

 CoolTech is designed to reach the fat reserves that exercise, diet or age can’t reach – the areas that won’t firm up no matter how hard you work at it.
 And they do it by, well, freezing it basically.
 The fat pocket is suctioned into the CoolTech handpiece and then radically cooled to destroy the fat cells.
 Then over the next 6-12 weeks, the cells metabolise as normal and are naturally removed from the body.

 The big calling card for CoolTech is two-fold – the results, claiming a 60% reduction versus competitors’ 25% reduction; and also the time it takes, as it can be a single treatment of 70 minutes versus many repeat visits.
-Think of it like a chilly non-invasive liposuction.
+Think of it as chilly non-invasive liposuction.

 And the results?
 Well, it definitely worked.
 In the interests of a robust test, I continued eating and pigging out as usual, but after 8 weeks I could see fewer ripples on my silhouette (no you can’t see any images, I’m way too vain).
 There was a lot of me to suction but I imagine someone slimmer, with more stubborn areas, might benefit even more.